David-Cary/undoable-edits/README.md

 Version 1.1.3 adds `UndoableCopyPropertyFrom`, letting you mirror the property of a target object.
 This works much like `UndoableSetProperty`, save that it will delete the target property should the source not have said property.

+Version 1.30 adds `UndoableAssignProperties` and `UndoableSetPropertyDefaults`.
+The assign actions works much like `Object.assign` while set defaults will set every undefined property in the provided map.
+This version also adds the following actions that can apply to either arrays or records:
+ - `UndoableCopyValue` acts like `UndoableSetValue` below, using a clone of the target property value as the assigned value.
+ - `UndoableDeleteValue` works like delete property for records and a deletion splice for arrays.
+ - `UndoableInsertValue` lets you inject the provided value into an array via a splice.
+For records it simply sets the provided property.
+ - `UndoableSetValue` lets you set either a named property or an indexed item.
+Note that this can be used to change array length.
+ - `UndoableTransferValue` removes a property or item from one object or array and move it into the target property or position.
+There are also deep versions of some of the above (`UndoableDeleteNestedValue`, `UndoableInsertNestedValue`, and `UndoableSetNestedValue`).
+These work like their more direct counterparts but accept a full property path in place of the target key.
+In the case of deep sets and inserts, you can specify whethe they should inject additional objects and arrays as needed by setting the populate parameter in the constructor to true.

 ### Array Actions
 To set an array element, use `UndoableSetItemAt` instead of `UndoableSetProperty`.
 This works much like setting a property, save that it takes an index instead of a key and will revert the arrays length when undone.